odek53r/summarization-papernotes/codes/Selective Encoding for Abstractive Sentence Summarization/readme.md

 Maxout mechanism description in this paper isn't clear to me so that there may be some mistakes in the codes.

-This is the first tensorflow project if there is awful code in the project, don't hesitate to tell me where I made the mistake.
+This is the first tensorflow project.
+If there is awful code in the project, don't hesitate to tell me where I made the mistake.